SolarFramework/SolARUnityPlugin/README.md

 5° Build    Pipelines (Fiducial, Natural Image, SLAM ...)

-6° Execute  SolARUnityPlugin / update.bat
+6° Execute  the file "SolARUnityPlugin / update.bat"

 ## We follow this hierarchy (Unity) (only folders) :